-It is able to capture 360-degree video in 4K quality with impressive image stabilization given the camera’s lower price.
+It was able to capture 360-degree video in 4K quality with impressive image stabilization given the camera’s lower price.

-Our favorite feature of the Theta SC2, though, is its dual-lens exposure, which is ideal when shooting when there is strong sunlight coming in through the windows.
+My favorite feature of the Theta SC2, though, is its dual-lens exposure, which was ideal when shooting when there was strong sunlight coming in through the windows.

 The Theta SC2 makes a good compromise for pilots on a budget who don’t want to sacrifice too much compared to higher-end models.